GrowthFuel » Content Marketing » Faceless Marketing for Therapists

 To begin, focus on three core areas:

 1. Create high-quality, valuable content.
 Your insights should be actionable and grounded in real clinical experience.
 Avoid chasing trends.
-The best place to start is often in the recurring questions and conversations you have with your clients.
+The best place to start is by sifting through recurring questions and conversations you have with your clients.

 2. Optimize for SEO and social search.
 Ensure your content clearly answers the questions your clients are typing into Google, ChatGPT, Gemini, and major social media platforms.

 3. Build and own your audience.
-Relying solely on algorithms creates instability.
+Relying solely on algorithms puts your practice at risk of online instability.
 Set aside time every day to intentionally build and nurture your audience for more sustainable reach.

 Getting Shared Online: The Consistency Heuristic

-Psychological research indicates that people often assess credibility using what is known as the consistency heuristic.
-This principle suggests that individuals are more likely to trust information when they see it validated through repeated exposure and social reinforcement (Metzger & Flanagin, 2015).
+Research indicates that people assess credibility through the consistency heuristic, which suggests that individuals are more likely to trust information when they see it validated through repeat exposure and social reinforcement (Metzger & Flanagin, 2015).

-• Build your audience intentionally, recognizing that not all connections are good connections.
+• Build your onine audience intentionally, recognizing that not all connections are good connections.

 • Engage meaningfully through thoughtful comments, questions, and sharing or reposting.